harishgobugari/SSEETL/README.md

 #### load.py

 - After successful test case validation, cleaned and transformed DataFrames are loaded into CSV files in the output folder.
-- These files serve as inputs for downstream analysis in tools like PowerBI.
+- These output files serve as inputs for downstream analysis in tools like PowerBI.

 ## CI/CD

 - This project uses GitHub for managing different versions of the code and GitHub Actions for automated deployment.
 There are three main environments set up: DEV, UAT, and PROD.

-- When code changes are pushed to the main branch, the development workflow starts automatically.
+- When code changes are pushed to the main branch, the testing stage begins and installs the required packages from `requirements.txt`.
+Since we run test cases before loading process, no test cases are included in the deployment to dev stage.

+- Once the testing stage completes, the deployment to dev stage is triggered.
 After a successful deployment to the development, the deployment process to the UAT environment begins automatically one minute later.

 - For the production environment, deployment happens only after deployment to UAT is completed successfully.
 However, this deployment to production requires manual approval before it can proceed.

-- The main.yml is used to trigger simple CI/CD is located in .github/workflows folder.
+- The cicd.yml is used to trigger simple CI/CD is located in .github/workflows folder.
 This file can be configured to perform deployments to different cloud services/resources.

 ### Best practices include: